This website is operated by MTG Liquidity Ltd.

 Artificial Intelligence

-On 1 February 2023, ESMA published its TRV Risk Analysis Report on ‘Artificial intelligence in EU securities markets’ (the ‘Report’).
-In its Report, ESMA warns that a widespread use of artificial intelligence (AI) comes with risks.
+On February 1, 2023, ESMA published its TRV Risk Analysis Report on ‘Artificial intelligence in EU securities markets’ (the ‘Report’).
+In its Report, ESMA warns that the widespread use of artificial intelligence (AI) comes with risks.
 In particular, increased uptake may lead to the concentration of systems and models among a few ‘big players’.
 These circumstances warrant further attention and monitoring to continue ensuring that AI developments and the related potential risks are well understood and taken into account.

-V. Projections for the upcoming months
+V. Projections for the Upcoming Months